-8. I know that many cachers work as teams and find caches together.
-In order for a team to get credit for completing the challenge, then all the find/hides used, will need to be logged in the teams name.
+8. I know that many geocachers work as teams and find caches together.
+In order for a team to get credit for completing the challenge, then all the find/hides used, will need to be logged in the team's name.
 The opposite will also apply.
-I understand that others cachers may be with a participant when they find this cache, but only the one who has met all the requirements will be allowed to log this cache as completed.
+I understand that other geocachers may be with a participant when they find this cache, but only the one who has met all the requirements will be allowed to log this challenge as completed.

 9. I am using the Delorme 2003 second edition atlas.
-Although, I don't think that this atlas has changed during it's revisions, the copy I am using is the one I will verify all caches from.
+While I don't think that this atlas has changed during its revisions, the copy I am using is the one I will verify all caches from.
 If your version is different, then I'm sure we can figure out something, but you will need to ask first.

 The Best of the Best